Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Conclusion and Extensions

+\paragraph{Stochastic spectral methods} The stochastic preconditioning idea introduced in our paper was later studied in Kovalev et al~\cite{SSCD}, who start with our general complexity results for the basic method, and proceed to develop optimized distributions $\cal D$ for the problem they consider.
+This leads to a new class of methods: stochastic {\em spectral} methods.

+\paragraph{Average consensus} The methods in our work were further specialized (to specific linear systems and specific distributions $\cal D$) and adapted by Loizou and co-authors~\cite{NEW-PERSPECTIVE, agossip} to the average consensus problem -- a famous problem in the signal processing literature.
+They show that our methods lead to state-of-the-art average consensus methods.

+\paragraph{Further extensions} Our results were also extended to include Polyak momentum~\cite{SMOMENTUM}, allow for inexact stochastic gradient computation~\cite{inexact_basic}, led to the development of the first coordinate descent methods that can handle any regularizer~\cite{SEGA}, and ultimately led to the first unification of stochastic gradient and coordinate descent methods~\cite{GJS}.

-Last but not least, we hope that this work provides bridge across several communities: numerical linear algebra, stochastic optimization, machine learning, computational geometry, fixed point theory, applied mathematics and probability theory.
-We hope that our work may inspire further progress at the boundaries of these fields.
+Last but not least, we hope that our work provides a bridge across communities, including numerical linear algebra, stochastic optimization, machine learning, computational geometry, fixed point theory, applied mathematics and probability theory.
+We wish for our work to inspire further progress at the boundaries of these fields.